-This policy has been written to underpin our schools core values with particular reference to our Rights Respecting School ethos.
-As a Rights Respecting school we not only teach about children's their rights and responsibilities, but also model respectful relationships: teachers/adults and pupils, between adults and between pupil.
+This policy has been written to underpin our school and MAT care values: - Cooperate and collaborate, achieve excellence for all, raise aspirations and inspire imaginations, Explore new interests and new ideas.
+It also makes reference to our Rights Respecting School ethos.
+As a Rights Respecting school we not only teach about children's their rights, but also model respectful relationships: adults and pupils, between adults and between pupils.

-Rights and Responsibilities linked to articles from United Nation Convention on the Rights of the child:-
+Rights and Responsibilities linked to articles from United Nation Convention on the Rights of the child: -